Administrative Procedures for Physical Resources

 - Members of the MVCC Board of Trustees

 - Retirees, for a period of three years from retirement (and beyond, contingent upon active use)

-- Others as approved by the appropriate area Dean/Supervisor and/or the Executive Director of Information Technology
+- Others as approved by the appropriate by MVCC Presidential Cabinet Level or the Executive Director of Information Technology.

 Employee Email Address Format

 The standard email address format is: email@example.com (all lower case) as determined by the employee name on file for HR/Payroll purposes.
 At the discretion of the appropriate area Dean/Supervisor and/or the Executive Director of Information Technology, employees may request a modified firstname in order to provide an alternate email address.
 The standard email address will still function.